OfficeDev/teams-toolkit-samples/hello-world-teams-tab-and-outlook-add-in/README.md

 ### Validate manifest file

+Knonw issue: manifest validation is not supported for now.

 To check that your manifest file is valid:

 - From Visual Studio Code: open the command palette and select: `Teams: Validate Application` and select `Validate using manifest schema`.